MedPath

-RCT of Acceptance and Commitment Therapy Versus Mindfulness-based Stress Reduction in Head and Neck Cancer
+RCT of Effects of Mindfulness-based Stress Reduction in Head and Neck Cancer

 Head and neck cancer is a group of biologically similar cancers which cause deleterious impact, such as the complication of facial disfigurement which may increase the psychological vulnerability of patients due to the society's emphasis on physical attractiveness.
 The appearance of facial disfigurement can increase depression and reduced quality of life (QoL) in head and neck cancer patients.
 Among the positive psychology developed in cancer patients despite their negative experience of cancer and the adverse effects of its treatment are posttraumatic growth (PTG) and hope which may enhance the QoL of cancer patients.
 Several psychosocial interventions have been suggested to enhance positive psychology in cancer patients and increase in their QoL.
-Among the psychosocial interventions shown to be promising include mindfulness-based intervention and newer psychosocial intervention, such as acceptance and commitment therapy (ACT).
-Data is lacking on the efficacy of mindfulness-based stress reduction (MBSR) and acceptance and commitment therapy (ACT) on enhancing positive psychology (such as PTG, optimism and hope) and QoL, while reducing depression and anxiety among head and neck cancer patients.
-This is a multicentre 3-armed longitudinal double blind randomized control trial aimed to test the study hypotheses of:
+Data is lacking on the efficacy of mindfulness-based stress reduction (MBSR) on enhancing positive psychology (such as PTG, optimism and hope) and QoL among head and neck cancer patients.
+This is a multicentre, 2-armed longitudinal double blind randomized control trial aimed to test the study hypotheses of:

-2. Head and neck cancer patients in the mindfulness-based stress reduction (MBSR) group reported significantly increase in posttraumatic growth (PTG), hope, optimism, and quality of life as well as significantly reduced depression, anxiety, and experiential avoidance compared with those in the control group at post-intervention and 6 months after intervention when compared with pre-intervention.
+1. Head and neck cancer patients in the mindfulness-based stress reduction (MBSR) group reported significantly increase in posttraumatic growth (PTG), hope, optimism, and quality of life compared with those in the control group at post-intervention and 12 weeks after completion of intervention when compared with pre-intervention.

 As head and neck cancer differ from other types of cancer due to the complication of facial disfigurement which may increase the psychological vulnerability of patients due to the society's emphasis on physical attractiveness.
 Moreover, a number of devastating complications of the cancer itself and the side effects of its treatment such as fatigue, pain, problem with speech and swallowing, breathing problem, mucositis, xerostomia, and trismus which further exerts detrimental effects on many functions and activities of daily living which causes further psychological distress and decreasing quality of life.
-Hence, it is of utmost importance to investigate on psychosocial interventions which could enhance PTG, hope, optimism and QoL as well as reducing internalized stigma and experiential avoidance of head and neck cancer patients which in turn bring about the ultimate outcome of restoring mental and physical well-being of the cancer survivors.
-Acceptance and commitment therapy (ACT) and mindfulness-based stress reduction (MBSR) have been reported to enhance positive psychology and alleviate psychological distress in cancer patients.
-But the effect of ACT and MBSR on PTG, hope, optimism, QoL, depression, anxiety and experiential avoidance among head and neck cancer patients have not been studied.
-Hence, there is a need to conduct a 3-armed randomized control trial to evaluate the effects of ACT and MBSR on PTG, hope, optimism, QoL, internalized stigma and experiential avoidance compared with control group with no intervention across time.
+Hence, it is of utmost importance to investigate on psychosocial interventions which could enhance PTG, hope, optimism and QoL of head and neck cancer patients which in turn bring about the ultimate outcome of restoring mental and physical well-being of the cancer survivors.
+Mindfulness-based stress reduction (MBSR) have been reported to enhance positive psychology in cancer patients.
+But the effect of MBSR on PTG, hope, optimism, and QoL among head and neck cancer patients have not been studied.
+Hence, there is a need to conduct a 2-armed randomized control trial to evaluate the effects of MBSR on PTG, hope, optimism, and QoL compared with control group with treatment-as-usual (TAU) across time.

 Below are the objectives of this study: